TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo apt update
 sudo apt install -y mongodb-org
 ```
-### Step 2 — Starting the MongoDB Service and Testing the Database
+### A.1.2 Starting the MongoDB Service and Testing the Database
 ```
 sudo systemctl start mongod.service sudo systemctl status mongod sudo systemctl enable mongod
 ```

-### Note: For managing the MongoDB Service you can use the following commands:
+### A.1.3.
+Note: For managing the MongoDB Service you can use the following commands:
 ```
 sudo systemctl status mongod
 sudo systemctl stop mongod